JoeLumbley/Tracked-Vehicle/README.md

 ```
 - **What it does:** This block checks which key was released and sets the corresponding boolean variable to `False`.
 It also resets the `F1DownHandled` flag to allow toggling hints again.

-### Conclusion of Form1 Class
 The `Form1` class orchestrates the entire application, handling user input, updating the game state, and rendering graphics.
 It connects the `Body` and `ArrowVector` structures, allowing for dynamic interaction and movement of the tracked vehicle.
 Understanding the flow of this class is essential for grasping how the simulation operates.

-## Final Thoughts
-This comprehensive walkthrough of the `ArrowVector`, `Body`, and `Form1` classes provides a solid foundation for understanding how to implement basic graphics and movement in a Visual Basic application.
+This comprehensive walkthrough of the `ArrowVector`, `Body`, and `Form1` classes provides a solid foundation for understanding how to implement basic graphics and movement in a application.
 With this knowledge, you can experiment further with game development concepts, such as collision detection, user input handling, and graphical rendering.

-If you have any questions or need clarification on specific parts of the code, please don't hesitate to ask!
-Happy coding!